NHSDigital/dtos-manage-breast-screening-technical-pocs/README.md

 2. Open image reader applications using a link and a protocol handler.
 [More...](./poc_two/README.md)

 3. Open image reader application using an XML-RPC call.
 [More...](./poc_three/README.md)

+4. Send and receive messages to a 'gateway' application using an API call.
+[More...](./poc_four/README.md)